 You are entitled to rehabilitation care plus the required admission.
 Rehabilitation means having to learn to live with a disability after an accident or illness.
 This involves examinations, advice and treatment.
-A multidisciplinary team of experts, under the management of a medical specialist, provides this type of care.
+A multidisciplinary team of experts, under the management of a rehabilitation specialist, provides this type of care.
 You must need the care in order to prevent, reduce or overcome a handicap.
-It must concern a disability as a result of disorders or restrictions in the locomotor apparatus or a disorder of the central nerve system that leads to restrictions in communication, intellect or behaviour.
+The disability must be due to a musculoskeletal disorder, neurological disorder or another illness associated with problems moving your spine, body or limbs; or non-congenital brain damage with problems moving, thinking, speech or swallowing problems or a combination thereof.